allejo/bzelectron/README.md

     +COUNTDOWN
 ```

-### Using this
+## Usage

 Ok.
 You may have sold me on this, but how do I use it?

 ```
-python bzelectron.py -i public_match.pgrp -o public.groupdb
+python bzelectron.py -i public_match.pgrp
 ```

-The `-i` flag tells bzelectron which file to compile and the `-o` flag specifies the output file.
+The `-i` flag tells bzelectron which file to compile.
+There is an optional `-o` flag specifies the output file; if this is not set, then it will take the same file name and an append an ".groupdb" extension. **Warning:** Do not name your partial bzelectron files with a ".groupdb" extension as bzelectron uses that extension for compiled files.

 ## License